DCU Access Scheme

 6: DEIS School Attendance: You have completed five or more years in a second level school that takes part in the Delivering Equality of Opportunity in Schools (DEIS) scheme run by the Department of Education and Skills.
 Click here for a list of current DEIS post-primary schools.

-Online application form 2020 is now available Here - Closing Date Friday 24th April 2020.
+Online application form 2020 is now available Here - Please note, the closing date has been extended Friday May 31st 2020.

 In addition you must: